For all your cat sitting and cat care needs, we offer trustworthy and dependable PROFESSIONAL cat sitting services in

 In addition, when I changed diets, my cat”s regular regurgitation problems stopped with the new stew like wet food diet I used to manage her renal failure issues.
 I discovered that when a cat eats dry food, it will absorb moisture and expand in their ping pong ball sized stomachs.
 If they over eat even in the slightest, it has no where else to go but UP.

 Note: Many cats are developing allergies these days, sadly even to meat it seems.
 If this is your situation, an alternative meat source or a hydrolyzed protein diet may be what you are looking for?
 Please speak to your vet.

 Other Tips to Share:

 Piped city water can be tough on our cats internal systems.
 Just look at the calcified ring around your cat’s bowl if you want proof!
 Using filtered water will help lessen the chances of your cat developing painful crystals in their urine, a problem typically more often found in male cats.
-Foods low in phosphate will also reduce the risk of crystals in your cat’s urine.
+Foods low in phosphate (turkey) will also reduce the risk of crystals in your cat’s urine.

 Kittens after six months of being weaned become lactose intolerant.
 Say no to the proverbial dish of milk or cream.

 Using specific cat acidophilous here and there is a great way to help ensure your cat’s digestion is running at optimum and thus all their other systems, Eg. skin, fur, mobility, mood, you name it.
-Adding some pureed pumpkin to their wet food can help too, great fibre!
+Adding some pureed pumpkin or sweet potato to their wet food can help too, great fibre!
 Note: Cat acidophilous is important to use if your cat is on antibiotics or other medication.